 Knight of Cerebus: Everyone seems to grab this role at some time; the Cheshire Cat being the first to actually show the rather cruel nature of the series, the Queen of Hearts who shows Alice that Anyone Can Die, even the March Hare and his backstory of showing how batshit insane the White Rabbit is.

-Limited Wardrobe: Played with; out of all the outfits seen so far, only the Cheshire Cat and the Queen have changed their clothing.
+Out of all the outfits seen so far, only the Cheshire Cat and the Queen have changed their clothing.
 The Cheshire Cat's outfit was altered slightly near the start, and the Queen changed his clothing from tight sleeves and diamond-patterned pants to wider sleeves and grey pants, including a belt made of circles, after chapters 14 and 15.

 The Queen also has multiple outfits, as the Alice Fixed Holiday party had him change outfits five times.